Mind Over Manners

 - Once she comes to full control of her Empathy, Talia develops her own sense of moral conduct with it, which is largely limited to those she considers to be good people.
 She openly uses Mind Rape against those few individuals she considers worthy of it, something that the other Heralds quiz her about, but accept her position on.

-- It's also discussed in By the Sword between Kerowyn and Eldan, who find they must reconcile their different attitudes toward their telepathy; Eldan comes from a culture in which such abilities are commonplace and governed by Heraldic ethics, while Kero has lived all her life in a culture in which being able to read others' thoughts is almost unheard of, compelling her to keep her telepathy a secret and refrain from using it any more than she can possibly help so as not to lose the trust of those around her.
+- It's also discussed in By the Sword between Kerowyn and Eldan, who find they must reconcile their different attitudes toward their telepathy; Eldan comes from a culture in which such abilities are commonplace and governed by Heraldic ethics, while Kero has lived all her life in a culture in which being able to read others' thoughts is almost unheard of, compelling her to keep her Mindspeech a secret and refrain from using it any more than she can possibly help so as not to lose the trust of those around her.

 - Played with in Harry Potter; at least two teachers, Dumbledore and Snape, are known to be capable of Legilimency.
-There's no proof that either ever used it beyond the casual ability to intuit if they were being lied to, although Harry often worried if Snape could read minds.
-The only times the more invasive version is used is on a willing subject, for the purposes of teaching defense against it and possibly on Kreacher by Dumbledore in Order of the Phoenix.
-And on Harry, after he used an unknown spell to defend himself against Malfoy - and ended up nearly killing him.
+There's no proof that either ever used it beyond the casual ability to intuit if they were being lied to, although Harry often worried that Snape could read minds.
+The only times the more invasive version is used is on a willing subject, for the purposes of teaching defense against it, and possibly on Kreacher by Dumbledore in Order of the Phoenix.
+And on Harry, after he used an unknown spell to defend himself against Malfoy — and ended up nearly killing him.